infinitered/ignite-cookbook/docs/recipes/Redux.md

 ---
 title: Redux
-description: How to migrate a Mobx-State-Tree project to Redux
+description: How to migrate a MobX-State-Tree project to Redux
 tags:
   - Redux
   - MobX